ashlin4010/simple_Z80_computer/README.md

 * Compact Flash
 * 8 LED indicators
 * Built in USB to serial converter @ 9600 baud

+## Raspberry Pi Zero ##
+As part of the project I wanted to have a composite video output however there was not sufficient space to have a native composite video interface.
+As an alternative I have used a Raspberry Pi Zero running [pigfx](https://github.com/fbergama/pigfx) which acts as a terminal emulator providing a USB keyboard input and composite video output.

+## Software Compiler ##
+My assembler of choice for this project has been the [Retro Assembler](https://enginedesigns.net/retroassembler/) by Peter Tihanyi.
+There is a VSCode [plugin](https://marketplace.visualstudio.com/items?itemName=EngineDesigns.retroassembler) available.

 ## Memory Address Space ##